-On top of that, you can play around with each column’s look and make the content shine.
-Change the look-and-feel of each column by choosing between Simple, Highlighted or Feature Box:
+You can play around with each column’s look and make the content shine.
+Select your column and click on the Edit Column Options button.
+In the window that opens, change the look and feel of each column by choosing between Simple, Highlighted, or Feature Box.

 Edit rows options

-The rows are as important as columns, and you can change the style of them too.
+Rows are just as important as columns, and you can change the style of them too.
+Hover over your row and click the Edit Row Options (the pen icon).
 You can opt to have a Simple or Strip style, Stretched or not.
 The second option is quite helpful when one of your columns contains a simple image or a gallery.
-Using this option will make all the columns go the same height automatically, without being forced to make any change.
+Using this option will make all the columns have the same height automatically, without being forced to make any change.